sciZer0/7/v/README.md

 The main point of blockchain technology is to allow people to build permissionless ownership systems being highly-sustainable – meaning, whose pre-programmed works are extremely hard, at best impossible, to stop.

-The only way for blockchains to be highly-sustainable (really-unstoppable) is to be people-ruled systems – without being under control of any single entity.
+The only way for a blockchain to be highly-sustainable (really-unstoppable) is to be a people-ruled system – without being under control of any single entity.

-On the other hand, the main task of developers is to build/make these systems as fast and efficient as possible.
+On the other hand, the main task of developers is to build/make the system as fast and efficient as possible.

-This paper proposes an idea of a new blockchain which is simultaneously:
+This paper proposes an idea of a new blockchain which from day one is simultaneously:

-* very fast
 * highly-decentralized
 * highly-democratic
 * highly-sustainable
 * highly-efficient
+* with 50,000 TPS
 * with Decreasing Circulating Supply
 * with the ideal Gini coefficient
+* with 1 million

  <p>&nbsp</p>